OHIF/Viewers/platform/docs/docs/platform/services/data/ToolbarService.md

 - `tool`: setting a tool to be active; e.g., measurement tools
 - `toggle`: toggling state of a tool; e.g., viewport link (sync)
-- `action`: performs a registered action outside of the ToolbarService; e.g., capture
+- `action`: performs a registered action outside of the ToolBarService; e.g., capture

-A _simplified_ implementation of the ToolbarService is:
+A _simplified_ implementation of the ToolBarService is:

 ```js
 export default class ToolBarService {